'Rarer than cashmere, warmer than wool'

 We have carefully selected the fibre of Peruvian alpaca for our new Winter collection, it is found local to our knitters.

-Alpaca is luxuriously fibre that is so soft to touch, the strands are smooth and it has the most wonderful silky sheen.
+Alpaca is a luxurious fibre that is so soft to touch, the strands are smooth and it has the most wonderful silky sheen.
 Garments produced from alpaca are extremely durable; the strength of the fibre reduces the chance of stretching and it is also resistant to pilling.
 If cared for correctly, your hand knit will last a lifetime!

 Alpaca is also a natural thermostat; the fibre is breathable with an insulating nature.
 It keeps body heat in, in cooler temperatures and releases it in the warmer temperatures.
 It's also non-flammable and due to alpaca’s water-resistant properties, you can simply dab away any spills.
 Grease and oil don’t spot as easily either.